The ABCs of JBE

-Please work to help your child have a stress free morning by arriving in plenty of time to be in their seat ready to learn by 7:25.
+Please work to help your child have a stress-free morning by arriving in plenty of time to be in their seat, ready to learn by

 Arrival & Dismissal Traffic Flow

-Do not pass stopped traffic and drive on the wrong side of the road.
+Do not pass stopped traffic or drive on the wrong side of the road.
 Mt.
 Pleasant Police will patrol for this dangerous action routinely.